mbg-unsw/acpe2021/README.md

 To be delivered to ISPE's 13th Asian Conference on Pharmacoepidemiology and Risk Management (ACPE 2021) on 15 October 2021.

+n.b. complete data to generate results figures is not included in this repo as we are not permitted to redistribute it.

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

 This work is licensed under a